mmcN1/WeatherScan/README.md

 ### Install Required Dependencies:
 - Add necessary dependencies for Google Places, OpenWeatherMap API, and Retrofit to your `build.gradle` file.

-### Create a Firebase Project:
-- Create a project in the Firebase console and configure the required settings.
-- Download the `google-services.json` file for your app and add it to your project’s `app` directory.

 ### API Configuration:
 - Create accounts with Google Places and OpenWeatherMap.